Revisiting the sphaleron and axion production rates in QCD at high temperatures: Results

 \subsection{Sphaleron rate in a thermal non-Abelian plasma: SU(2) vs SU(3)}

 Performing the cooling procedure described in the preceeding section, we first calculate the distribution of the Chern-Simons number for different choices of the optimal cooling time $\tau_c$ for both SU(2) and SU(3) thermal plasma.
 In Fig.~\ref{fig:prob_NCS}, the probability distribution of Chern-Simons number change $\Delta N_\text{CS}$ in SU(3) gauge theory is shown for different cooling times at a very high temperature denoted by $g=0.58$.
 It is evident that at $(g^2T)^2\tau_c=250$, the distribution of $\Delta N_\text{CS}$ peaks close to integer values.
 The peaks are more sharply concentrated near the integer values as the system evolves in time $\Delta t$, starting from $\Delta N_\text{CS}=0$ at $t=0$.
 Furthermore the Chern-Simons number diffuses to larger values with time, which is evident from the lower panel of Fig.~\ref{fig:prob_NCS}.
 Under sufficiently long time evolution, the clustering of $\Delta N_\text{CS}$ values around integers is already visible at $(g^2 T)^2\tau_c\gtrsim 32$, henceforth we will perform cooling upto this optimal depth for $g<1$.
-We observe a similar trend at a lower temperature denoted by $g=1.12$ shown in Fig.~\ref{fig:prob_NCS_2}, however we have to choose a comparatively larger cooling depth $\tau_c$ such that the UV fluctuations are optimally removed and $\Delta N_\text{CS}$ are peaked sufficiently close to integer values.
-For gauge configurations at low temperatures denoted by $g>1$, we will usually perform cooling upto optimal values $(g^2 T)^2\tau_c=3$-$9\times 10^3$.
+We observe a similar trend at a lower temperature denoted by $g=1.12$ shown in Fig.~\ref{fig:prob_NCS_2}, but at a a comparatively larger cooling depth $\tau_c$, which ensures that the UV fluctuations are optimally removed and the values of $\Delta N_\text{CS}$ are peaked sufficiently close to integer values.
+Thus for gauge configurations at low temperatures denoted by $g>1$, we will usually perform cooling upto optimal values $(g^2 T)^2\tau_c=3$-$9\times 10^3$.

 We next show the autocorrelation of the Chern-Simons number change as a function of the time (interval of observation) $\Delta t$, in a SU(3) thermal plasma at $g=0.58$, for three different physical volumes in Fig.~\ref{fig:Autocorr_SU3}.
 It is evident that the autocorrelation of Chern-Simons number change is not sensitive to the physical volume when $Lg^2T\gtrsim 8$ and varies linearly with time indicating its diffusive nature.
 Extracting the sphaleron rate $\Gamma_\text{sph}$ from its slope, we next compare its volume dependence for SU(3) as well as an SU(2) plasma at $g=0.58$ in Fig.~\ref{fig:Sph_volume}.
 The sphaleron rate attains a plateau for spatial lengths of the lattice $Lg^2T\geq 8$, irrespective of the gauge group and henceforth we will calculate sphaleron rates on lattice of size $Lg^2T > 8$.
 We have also verified that the volume dependence of the sphaleron rate is under control at comparatively lower temperatures denoted by $g>1$ for lattice sizes $Lg^2T>8$.